EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 ### 🤖 Fitness Bot
 - **POST /chatbot**: Ask fitness and nutrition questions
+---
 ## 🖥️ Frontend

 The React frontend provides an intuitive interface for accessing all FitLife features:

 ### **Login/Registration**
-Secure user authentication with JWT tokens and password protection
+Robust user authentication system with JWT token validation, bcrypt password hashing, and persistent sessions for a secure and frictionless experience.

 ### **Workout Tracker**
 Log exercise routines with duration tracking and history views